Failings of the Early Release Scheme

 It has also been reported that officials previously warned that those put up for early release may offend once again.

-Additionally, The Telegraph have commented on the early release scheme, with the title of ‘Prisoners released early are already back in jail’ highlighting the failings of the government as the worries of many have come true.
+Additionally, The Telegraph has commented on the early release scheme, with the title of ‘Prisoners released early are already back in jail’ highlighting the failings of the government as the worries of many have come true.

-In The Guardian, the prison population has successfully declined in numbers by 2,188 within a week.
+In The Guardian, the prison population has successfully declined by 2,188 within a week.
 This displays the early release scheme works when we look at it in terms of the numbers, with there now being 3000 vacant prison cells.
 However, victims of those previously incarcerated are understandably outraged by this early release scheme, though the female releases are shown to be greater than the men, with women falling by 5.9%, while men are at 2.3%.

-The article further showcases that Napo have determined the premature release of inmates is ‘a ticking time bomb that could put public safety at risk.’
+The article further showcases that Napo has determined the premature release of inmates is ‘a ticking time bomb that could put public safety at risk.’
 Though as previously shown in The Telegraph and the BBC, such a statement has proven correct, as many inmates are carted back to prison.

 As the government is shambles, with their early release scheme potentially putting the public in danger, a greater change is needed to ensure prisoners serve their terms and that society is kept safe.
 The question remains, what more can be done to quell this rising threat of overcrowding?